Sam Moll: San Francisco Giants

 On December 13, 2018, in the Winter Meetings, the San Francisco Giants selected Moll from the Blue Jays in the minor league phase of the Rule 5 draft.
 He was assigned to the Double-A Richmond Flying Squirrels to start the 2019 season, and also pitched for the Triple-A Sacramento River Cats.
-Between the two teams in 2019, he was 2-2 with 2 saves and a 2.39 ERA in 41 relief appearances covering 49 innings in which he struck out 54 batters.
+Between the two teams in 2019, he was 2–2 with two saves and a 2.39 ERA in 41 relief appearances covering 49 innings in which he struck out 54 batters.
 Moll elected free agency following the season on November 4.

 Moll re-signed with the Giants on a minor league contract on January 6, 2020.
 Moll did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Moll became a free agent on November 2.

 Arizona Diamondbacks

 On November 17, 2020, Moll signed a minor league contract with the Arizona Diamondbacks organization.
 Moll was assigned to the Triple-A Reno Aces to begin the 2021 season.
-In 21 appearances with Reno, Moll recorded a 5.82 ERA with 30 strikeouts and 15 walks in 21.2 innings of work.
+In 21 appearances with Reno, Moll recorded a 5.82 ERA with 30 strikeouts and 15 walks in 21 2/3 innings of work.

 Oakland Athletics (second stint)

 On July 2, 2021, Moll was traded to the Oakland Athletics organization in exchange for cash considerations.
 The following day, Moll was selected to the active roster.
 On July 17, Moll made his first appearance with Oakland in 2021, and first MLB appearance since 2017, pitching a scoreless inning against the Cleveland Indians.
+In eight total appearances for the Athletics, he recorded a 3.48 ERA with eight strikeouts.

+Moll made 53 appearances out of the bullpen for Oakland during the 2022 season, compiling a 2–1 record and 2.91 ERA with 46 strikeouts across 43 1/3 innings pitched.
+Moll pitched in 45 games for Oakland in 2023, posting an 0–3 record and 4.54 ERA with 46 strikeouts and one save.

 Cincinnati Reds

 On July 31, 2023, Moll was traded to the Cincinnati Reds in exchange for Joe Boyle.
+He made 25 appearances down the stretch for Cincinnati, recording an 0.73 ERA with 22 strikeouts over 24 2/3 innings of relief.

+Moll recorded 48 relief appearances for Cincinnati in 2024, logging a 3–2 record and 3.35 ERA with 38 strikeouts across 37 2/3 innings pitched.
+He pitched in 16 games for the Reds during the 2025 campaign, but struggled to a 6.38 ERA with 22 strikeouts over 18 1/3 innings pitched.

+Moll made 65 appearances for Cincinnati in 2026, compiling a 2–7 record and 4.79 ERA with 56 strikeouts and one save across 56 1/3 innings pitched.
+On September 6, 2026, Moll was designated for assignment by the Reds.
+Two days later, Moll rejected the outright assignment and elected free agency.